e-nzym3/blog/content/en/posts/iot-router_centurylink-c1100t/index.md

 While doing the upgrade, I had my UART connection plugged in so I can monitor for any output.
 The serial connection unfortunately was not giving me any feedback as to why it failed (although it was pretty clear what the issue was).

-Next, I tried to modify the firmware in a more meticulus way by extracting and rebuilding the UBI image.
+Next, I tried to modify the firmware in a more meticulous way by extracting and rebuilding the UBI image.
 First, I used `dd` to extract just the UBI image from the firmware file.
 I also validated the file signatures were correct by comparing the output of `binwalk`.
 ```
 # binwalk CTW004-5.02.18.3.0412.bin